Karstonner/csbproject/README.md

-# csbproject
+# Password Manager
-Password manager for Cyber Security Base
+Cyber Security Base Project I
+Made to be unsecure and not to be used in production!